 USE OF TOBACCO AND VAPING PRODUCTS

-Use of tobacco, including smoking, dipping, or chewing, is prohibited anywhere on the camp property other than the back porch of the Staff Lounge.
-Use of vaping products or any other smokable is also prohibited anywhere on the camp property other than the back porch of the Staff Lounge.
+Use of tobacco, including smoking, dipping, or chewing, is prohibited anywhere on the camp property except in designated places.
+Use of vaping products or any other smokable is also prohibited anywhere on the camp property except in designated places.

 INTERNET & SOCIAL MEDIA POLICY